rickardp/splitstream/README.md

 * Limited error handling.
 May not recover from malformed objects in many cases.
 * Limited documentation (the unit tests are a good start for now).

+# Using it

+The easiest way to use splitstream is to create a requirements.txt for your project:

+   echo 'splitstream>=1.0.2' >> requirements.txt

+or install manually

+   pip install splitstream

+It is also very easy to clone this repo and build from source.

 # Building

 To build, use